Jim "Dandy" Mangrum

-James Mangrum (born March 30, 1948), better known as Jim "Dandy" Mangrum, is the lead singer and frontman for the American Southern rock band Black Oak Arkansas.
-He is noted for his raspy voice, long hair, and wild stage antics.
+James Mangrum (born March 30, 1948), better known as Jim "Dandy" Mangrum, is an American singer.
+He is the lead singer and frontman of the Southern rock band Black Oak Arkansas, in which he is the sole remaining original member.
+He is noted for his raspy voice, long hair and wild stage antics.

 Early life

 Mangrum was born in the town of Benton Harbor, Michigan, where his Arkansas-born parents were working at the time.
 The family returned to their home state and raised Mangrum in the small town of Black Oak, Arkansas.
 He was brought up a Southern Baptist and attended Monette High School, in Monette, Arkansas.